hipuranyhou/macfand/README.md

 lsmod | grep -e coretemp -e applesmc
 ```

-These modules should be loaded if you are running linux on a Mac, but if they are not, add these two lines to `/etc/modules`:
+These modules should be loaded if you are running Linux on a Mac, but if they are not, add these two lines to `/etc/modules`:

 ```bash
 coretemp